 I’ll be honest though: we don’t really get a lot of modern art.
 Some of it is fun, clever, disturbing, dark, strange, etc. The art at ARoS was no exception; it ran the gamut.
 But they had some pretty amazing and diverse exhibits when we were there.
 One of the visiting exhibits was Wes Lang’s studio.
 For those who don’t know, he’s an American artist who does a lot of American biker culture art – roses, pin-up girls, skulls, guitars, graffiti, basically anything that makes you think “that would look great as a tattoo.”
 Not really my kind of art, though I could see why he would have a large cult following.

-One interesting art piece from Japanese artist Mariko Mori, was a matte glass monolith fitted with LED lights controlled by a computer, which was linked to the Super Kamiokande Observatory at Tokyo University.
+Japanese artist Mariko Mori created a really unique art piece: a matte glass monolith fitted with computer-controlled LED lights.
+The computer connected to the Super Kamiokande Observatory at Tokyo University.
 The lights flickered and changed colour every time a star died, or when neutrinos moved in space.
 It was ethereal, curious, somber, and aesthetically appealing all at once.

 I’m really not familiar with many contemporary artists, but there is one name I know, and that’s Ron Mueck.
-He creates sculptures of people that are intensely detailed and realistic.
-Some of them are life-sized, while others are oversized.
-I really like his work and was quite happy to find out that one of his famous pieces, entitled “Boy,” was housed at the ARoS gallery.
-I had to get my picture taken in front of it, just to show the scale:
+He creates incredibly detailed and hyper-realistic human sculptures.
+Some of his sculptures are life-sized, and others are over-sized.
+I really like his work, so I was thrilled to discover that “Boy,” one of Mueck’s most well-known pieces, was on display here.
+I had to stand in front of it, just to show the scale:

 The ARoS museum is definitely worth checking out.
 One big tip, that we found out too late, is that the museum is open until 10pm on Wednesdays.
-With most stores and attractions closing around 5-6pm, it’s nice to know that there are a few places with later hours.
+With most stores and attractions closing around 5-6pm in Aarhus, it’s nice that there are a few places with later hours.
 For more information, check out the ARoS museum website.